mika880911/dnmp/README.md

     - `composer_version`: composer version inside the container

+    - `folders.*.enabled`: whether to use current folders mapping

     - `folders.*.local`: which local folder needs to be mapped to the container

     - `folders.*.container`: where should the local folder be mapped to the container